On Cloitre's hiccup sequences: Definition, literature, and OEIS insights

 Joe Slater proves in a comment on this sequence that it coincides with the positions of $1$ in the (non-unique) fixed point of $0\mapsto 0010,\ 1\mapsto 10$ that starts with $1$.
 By the same argument, the $n$-th $1$ in this sequence is $4$ ahead of the previous $1$ exactly if $n$ is not in the sequence.
 Otherwise, it is ahead by $2$.
 We will call this Slater's construction in this paper.

 If we change the $x$ parameter from $2$ to $1$ we get the $(0,1,1,4)$-hiccup sequence, which is the previous entry \seqnum{A080579}

 in the OEIS.
 Slater's argument works for the fixed point of $0\mapsto 0001,\ 1\mapsto 1$ that starts with $10$.
 If we change $z$ from $4$ to $3$ we get entry \seqnum{A080578}, the $(0,1,1,3)$-hiccup sequence, which by Slater's construction is the fixed point of $0\mapsto 001,\ 1\mapsto 1$ that starts with $10$, see also~\cite{ruskey2006}.
 Interestingly, this sequence is morphic but not automatic, as shown in example 16 of~\cite{allouche2022}.
-It has parameter $y=1$.
-We will see later on that hiccup sequences with $y=1$ or $z=1$ are special.
-Cloitre claims that $a(2^n)=2^{n+1}$, which follows from the fact that $w_n=\sigma^n(10)$ is a word of length $2^{n+1}$ with $2^n$ ones that ends with $1$, where $\sigma$ is Slater's morphism for this sequence.
-The word $w_n$ ends with $n$ ones, which gives $a(2^n-n+1)=2^{n+1}-n+1$.
-It follows that $a(k)-2k=n-1$ if we put $k=2^n-n+1$.
-In particular, $a(k)-2k$ is unbounded, which contradicts another claim of Cloitre that $a(n)-2n=O(1)$ in the comments on \seqnum{A080578}.

 Most hiccup sequences are stand alone, but some have been linked to other seemingly unrelated sequences.
 In particular, \seqnum{A040412} has been linked to bottom-up search and \seqnum{A080578} has been linked to meta-Fibonacci sequences.
-One feature that is shared by the hiccup sequences with $|y-z|=1$ is a description as a Beatty sequence in the comments.
-For some sequences it even is the other way around.
-They are entered as Beatty sequences in the OEIS and described as hiccup sequences in the comments.
+More details on such connections can be found in Cloitre's recent paper~\cite{cloitre2025}.